franklin8705/Intro-to-GitHub/Student/Git/README.md

 - Run the `setup.sh` script
 - Consult the README.md in that folder to get a description of the exercise

-## Purpose of Git Katas
+## Description

-This repository is a collection of Git exercises.
+This folder is a collection of Git exercises.
-The concept is stolen without shame from [Schauderhaft.de](http://blog.schauderhaft.de/gitkata/).
+The concept is stolen without shame from [Git Katas](https://github.com/praqma-training/git-katas).
-Unfortunately, they have not maintained the system - and we need more good Git exercises.

-The exercises are designed for use when we are teaching Git courses.
-You should be able to use them as self-contained exercises that will allow you to keep your Git skills sharp.

-Exercises starting with _basic_ are entry-level - other exercises vary greatly in difficulty.

-To get an overview of the exercises in here look in [Overview.md](Overview.md).
+To get a complete list of the exercises, look in [Overview.md](Overview.md).

-Feel free to use these exercises, that's why they're public!

 ## Suggested Learning Path